 Author, researcher, broadcaster, editor, critic, tutor, since 1970.

-9 books published, contributed to 33 more, 38 short stories and nearly 1340 articles published, in press or preparation.
+9 books published, contributed to 33 more, 38 short stories and over 1500 articles published, in press or in preparation

 Books and book-length work: